Inklingo

 nounB1general

-Use 'globo' for a spherical object, commonly used for 'globe' (like a world globe) or a balloon.
+Use 'globo' for a round, often hollow object, most commonly for a globe representing the Earth or a balloon.

 A miniature model of the Earth, showing green continents and blue oceans, mounted on a wooden stand.